 While our wines drink fine on their own, they really shine when paired with your favorite meal.
 Try them with salads, pasta and steak, as well as wild salmon, tofu and anything else you like to eat.

 How our Philosophy Influences our Winemaking

 We believe wine should be made in the vineyard, so we only use grapes that we grow ourselves.
 We don’t add colorants, gum, or flavor enhancers (e.g., “bottled oak”) to our wines.
 We avoid using commercial yeasts in our pinot noir.
 We ferment our Chardonnay in experienced oak barrels and here we do use commercial yeasts to ensure a good fermentation (we’ve learned this lesson – a barrel is a small vessel, with corners).
-We limit the amount of new oak we use on our pinot noir to 25 percent or less.
+We usually limit the amount of new oak we use on our pinot noir to 25 percent or less.
 We think a small amount of oak in the background gives the wine a bit of lift on the mid-palate – it is our opinion that pinot noir has been paired with oak for centuries for a reason.
 In 2011 we bought just one new barrel.
 (This was more of a budgetary issue: We try to buy three new barrels – which equates to about 15 percent new wood – each vintage.)